Interdisciplinary Studies (ID)

 ID 7468 MA (Theological Studies) Capstone - 2 Hours

-A program capstone for MA (Theological Studies) students that purposes to integrate the general theological education received by the program participant.
+A program capstone for MA (Theological Studies) students designed to integrate the general theological education received by the program participant.
 The capstone may be an integrative paper or a project as defined in the Academic Handbook and will reflect approximately eighty-four clock hours of work.
 Counts as half-time academic status.
 Letter grade only.

 ID 7469 MA (Theological Studies) Capstone Extension - 0 Hours